snubwoody/folio/README.md

 </div>

 ## Introduction
 Folio is a free and open source, budgeting app, that focus on keeping data local-only.
-Financial data is quite crucial and private, as such all your data is kept locally.
+Financial data is quite crucial and private, as such all your data is kept locally, your data is yours and yours only.

 ## 💻 Downloads